ls1intum/Artemis/docs/dev/guidelines/client.rst

 First, annotate the parent container with a reference (in the example ``#containerRef``).
 Then, when configuring the dimensions of the chart in ``[view]``, insert ``containerRef.offsetWidth`` instead of an specific value for the width.

+Some parts of these guidelines are adapted from https://github.com/microsoft/TypeScript-wiki/blob/main/Coding-guidelines.md